goml/gobrain/README.md

 the output will be a vector with values ranging from `0` to `1`.

+In the example folder there are runnable examples with persistence of the trained network on file.

 ## Recurrent Neural Network

 This library implements Elman's Simple Recurrent Network.